Effect of the 2004 Indian Ocean earthquake on Thailand: Impact

+Another economic impact that devastated the country of Thailand was the tourism industry.
+When the tsunami destroyed places such as Khao Lak, Shang Nga, and Phuket, beach resorts and other hotels were completely obliterated, and there was a drastic overall drop in visitors to Thailand.
+The tourism industry brings in a substantial amount of revenue for Thailand, as tourism has created many jobs for the people of Thailand.
+So, when this tsunami occurred, there was a significant amount of jobs lost in the industry, and also a 40% decrease of visitors to Thailand.

-In the long run the tsunami disaster brought considerable benefits to Thailand, especially the southern tourist areas.
+In the long run, the tsunami disaster brought considerable benefits to Thailand, especially the southern tourist areas.
 European governments have pledged large sums of money to rebuild infrastructure and to fund new schools an orphanages for the Thai communities affected, as a gesture of thanks for the assistance given to their citizens by the Thai people.
 The destruction of many second-rate structures along the beaches provided opportunities to rebuild popular tourist areas such as Patong Beach at Phuket in a more aesthetically and environmentally suitable way.

 Thailand held legislative elections on 6 February 2005, and the tsunami disaster was drawn into the election campaign.
 Prime Minister Thaksin Shinawatra accused the former Democratic Party of Thailand government of Chuan Leekpai of ignoring warnings in 1998 of the possible risk of a tsunami affecting Thailand.
 His allegations were supported by the former head of the Meteorological Department, Smith Tumsaroch.
-Democratic Party politicians said that Smith has failed to produce any evidence for his warnings at the time, and accused Thaksin of politicising the tsunami tragedy.
+Democratic Party politicians said that Smith has failed to produce any evidence for his warnings at the time, and accused Thaksin of politicizing the tsunami tragedy.

 Since the 2004 tsunami, an early-warning system has been installed along the affected coastline.
 In April 2012, it received its most recent test following an earthquake off the coast of Sumatra.
 Audible warning sirens alerted the local population to the possibility of a tsunami roughly 2 hours before estimated landfall, allowing the populace to move to higher ground inland.